 Paintings commenced (2012) in my studio:

 2012, a square-format Rainforest Painting, tentatively called ‘Blue Harmonies’ (of rainforest animals and plants, including flowering orchids, with Mount Warning in the background), now to be called ‘Lace Monitor Alert’, was started in November, inspired by a visit to the Tweed (Regional) Art Gallery (in Murwillumbah), and to be included in the Tweed River Gallery exhibition (of 2014).

 2012, ‘Egyptian Lady with Lotus Buds’, turned into a dot painting called ‘Lotus Buds’, donated to Royal Art Society ballot fundraiser (2014).

 2012, ‘Nude and the Moon’, composite adaptation from Godfrey Miller and Modigliani, turned into a dot painting.
 Sold to Rebecca Bedwin at (2016) RAS Retrospective.

 2012, adjusted the book cover in the hand in ‘The Mullumbimby Kid I’, large painting (portrait format), on producing a second edition of The Mullumbimby Kid, using a detail of the larger painting (of the boy in the landscape) as the cover design (like the cover design on the old packet of Uncle Toby’s Rolled Oats, with the boy kissing the girl, a smaller version of this design carried on his back), a feature painting for my .

 2012, ‘Annie and Fox’, a study for a larger painting (donated to RAS Fundraiser, retrieved 2016) of my publishing friend Bruce Welch’s daughter Annie playing her violin with their dog ‘Fox’ sitting on the lounge chair listening.
-Proposed gift for the family.
+Given to family.

 2012, ‘Girl with Violin’, larger version of the above, donated to the Royal Art Society ballot fundraiser (2013).
 Returned 2016.